xinggui007/viramp-project/docs/index.rst

 VirAmp is a galaxy-based system for fast virus genome assembly and variation discovery.

-Following is an overview of how VIRamp platform works:
+Following is an overview of how VirAmp platform works:

 .. image:: viramp-doc/pipeline_overview.png